Dinner Date (video game): Gameplay and plot

 The game is a 25 minute long story exploring the subconsciousness of protagonist Julian Luxemburg as he sits by his dinner table set for two, waiting in vain for his date Meiko to arrive.
-As the night progresses, his thoughts continue to unfold more and more and we learn about the worries that trouble him; these worries aren't necessarily related to being stood up.
-Stout himself said in an interview; "It’s about exploring the mindset of someone who’s being stood up.
+As the night progresses, his thoughts continue to unfold more and his worries are revealed; these worries are not necessarily related to being stood up.
+Stout himself said in an interview; "It's about exploring the mindset of someone who's being stood up.
 Playing through the eyes of [the protagonist], you can go through the experience without the complete emotional damage."
-He further described the game as "...a space to explore the 'things you can’t tell your friends'."
+He further described the game as "...a space to explore the 'things you can't tell your friends'."

 Development

-The game was written solely by designer Jeroen D. Stout who also provided the voice acting for the protagonist's subconscious.
+The game was written solely by designer Jeroen D. Stout, who also provided the voice acting for the protagonist's subconscious.
 The score was composed exclusively for the game by Than van Nispen tot Pannerden.